 You may also include fruits and low-fat dairy products in your meal plan as per calorie requirements.

 With no portion control, people eat more even though they are not hungry.
 Therefore, plan your meal using the following portion size guide to manage your diabetes in a better way.
-The hands are really helpful in estimating portion size
+Our hands are really helpful in estimating portion size

 Vegetables – Take as much as you can hold in both hands.